lijo8146/lijo_pd_oasis/README.md

 ## Collaborators and Co-Authors

-[List the names and a brief description of people you work with, possibly linking to their personal or professional web pages.]
 #### Maka Sitomniya:
 - **Collaborator 1**: Ty Tuff, PhD, ESIIL Data Scientist.
 - **Collaborator 2**: Virginia Iglesias, PhD, Research Scientist, Earth Lab and ESIIL.